 Unfortunately, his new life as the follower of Brother Ray, a septon, is short-lived when a group of bandits slaughter everyone in their tiny village including the man who gave the Hound his second chance at life.
 So off he goes, with an ax in hand.

-In the aftermath of the which proved no character is safe when Ned was beheaded, Daenerys loses Khal Drogo and enters the funeral pyre with his body.
+aftermath of the which proved no character is safe when Ned was beheaded, Daenerys loses Khal Drogo and enters the funeral pyre with his body.
 She emerges the following morning unburnt with baby dragons flanking her shoulders.
 And so the Mother of Dragons is officially born and another title is officially added to Daenerys’ long list of names.
 Game of Thrones episode 15 Blackwater (Season 2)

 This is the first episode of the series where a battle takes place for almost the entire episode.
 In it, we learn just how much of a coward Joffrey is and we see Tyrion step up, only to be relieved of his duty as Hand of the King as soon as Daddy Tywin shows up.